lewisgormanneale/lewisgormanneale/README.md

 <div align="center">
 <p>I'm an aspiring developer currently enrolled at the School Of Code bootcamp learning Full Stack Development.
 The School of Code is a 16-week intensive full-time coding bootcamp designed to teach the fundamentals of programming, how to work in a high performance tech team and work to industry best practices and standards.</p>
 <p>Most recently in my career I held an IT role as a Business Systems Analyst, working on improving business processes and systems, while helping colleagues with techical issues.
 I really enjoyed finding solutions that helped others, but wanted to be able to do more - I wanted to be capable of building custom solutions to problems that required creative solutions.
 Once I began learning to code for myself, I knew it was the path for me and enrolled in the School of Code.</p>
-<p>I've loved everything about learning to code so far, and enjoy learning about new technologies and building things that are helpful or just interesting to me.
-I'm enrolled on the School of Code until February 2023 - reach out on one of my socials linked below if you'd like to chat!</p>
+<p>I'm enrolled on the School of Code until February 2023 - reach out on one of my socials linked below if you'd like to chat!</p>
 </div>
 <hr>
 <h2 align="center">🛠 My Toolkit </h2>